History of the New Democratic Party: Leadership of Jagmeet Singh

-On October 1, 2017, Jagmeet Singh, the first person of a visible minority group to lead a major Canadian federal political party on a permanent basis, won the leadership vote to head the NDP on the first ballot.
+On October 1, 2017, Jagmeet Singh, the first person of a visible minority group to lead a major Canadian federal political party on a permanent basis, won the leadership vote to head the NDP on the first ballot; Singh defeated sitting MPs Charlie Angus, Nikki Ashton, and Guy Caron.
+During the campaign, the party's membership grew to 124,620.
 On August 8, 2018, Singh announced he would be running in a by-election to replace Kennedy Stewart as the Member of Parliament for Burnaby South.
 Stewart had resigned in order to make an ultimately successful bid for Mayor of Vancouver.
 Singh relocated to Burnaby for the election and won on February 25, 2019, with 38.9 per cent of the vote.
+In 2018, Singh expelled Saskatchewan NDP MP Erin Weir from caucus after a dispute over a third-party investigation that sustained some claims of harassment.

 The NDP entered the campaign for the 2019 federal election with polling that suggested it was at risk of losing official party status, and even possibly being eclipsed by the Green Party, having already lost the riding of Nanaimo—Ladysmith to Green candidate Paul Manly in a by-election.
 This followed a by-election loss to the Liberals in Mulcair's vacated seat of Outremont, with most polls showing the NDP was vulnerable to a wipe out in Quebec.
+The NDP also saw low fundraising numbers during his tenure.

 Singh was widely credited to have performed well in the English language debate on October 7, improving the poll numbers for both himself and his party.
 This followed positive coverage of his campaign, especially with regard to his handling of racial issues, when compared to the other party leaders.

 Despite this late campaign momentum, the NDP would lose 15 seats for its worst result since 2004, winning in only 24 ridings.
 Deputy leader and Quebec lieutenant Alexandre Boulerice was the only NDP incumbent to retain his seat in Quebec, while fellow deputy leader Sheri Benson lost her riding of Saskatoon West to the Conservatives as part of their wider sweep of Saskatchewan.
 The NDP was able to retain its seat of Edmonton Strathcona with new candidate Heather McPherson, the only riding in Alberta and one of the few in the Canadian Prairies not to go Conservative.
 The party remained shut out of Toronto, and lost two of its incumbents in the rest of Ontario, while making a few single digit gains in Manitoba, Newfoundland, and Nunavut.
 In British Columbia the NDP lost three seats but were largely able hold onto their support in the province, preventing any further gains for the Greens on Vancouver Island.

-it was suggested that Singh's Sikhism may have been negatively received by Quebec voters in the context of the Quebec ban on religious symbols.
+It was suggested that Singh's Sikhism may have been negatively received by Quebec voters in the context of the Quebec ban on religious symbols.